AdamPoloha/Multicopter-phone-ROS/README.md

 termux-wake-lock
 sshd
 Restart Phone
-If you wish to use USB for ssh, you can try to use and modify networkifyUSB-root.sh if you have root, otherwise you need to either set Default USB configuration in Developer options to USB tethering or RNDIS, or enable it manually each time
+If you wish to use USB for ssh, you can try to use and modify networkifyUSB-root.sh if you have root, otherwise you need to either set Default USB configuration in Developer options to USB tethering or RNDIS, or enable it manually each time.
 Inside Termux:
   passwd (set password for user) [copter] whoami (the ouput is the phone username) [u0_a248]